jCallon/jCallon.github.io/pokemon/site/_posts/2022-08-15-hold_items.md

+---
+layout: post
-# Hold Items
+title: Hold Items

-## The things you didn't know you wanted until you couldn't live without them.
+subtitle: The things you didn't know you wanted until you couldn't live without them.
+---

-### Body
+# Body

 Certain held items are game-changing, but many of those held items are locked in post-game, so players don't know about them when just playing through the game casually.
 There's easily over 50 held items, but let's just go over some important ones.